someparty/someparty/source/articles/2019-10-20-against-the-pavement.html.markdown

 We've got one more note from the Uncarved Block family before we move on this week.

-The Toronto low-fi post-punk trio [Fond](https://www.facebook.com/whatisfond/) recently premiered another track from their new EP *Vern*.
+The Toronto lo-fi post-punk trio [Fond](https://www.facebook.com/whatisfond/) recently premiered another track from their new EP *Vern*.
 You can check out the song "Against The Pavement" below.

 Fond will launch the 5-song cassette release this week with a [show](https://www.facebook.com/events/405890876735653/) at the Owls Club on October 24, supported by locals [Dart Mouth](https://dartsbud.bandcamp.com) and [Nigel Nigel](https://nigelnigel.bandcamp.com/).
 The Meat Puppets-inspired group brings together Ryan Naray of Animal Faces and Soft Floors, Zach Van Horne of Creeper, and label-co-head Rob Johnson (also of Low Sun and Shahman).